Thomas-Johansen/monster-harvesting-for-dummies/README.md

 # Monster-harvesting-for-dummies
-A companion tool for the harvesting and potentially crafting rules presented in the D&D supplement "Heliana's Guide To Monster Hunting"
+A companion tool for the harvesting rules  and potentially the crafting rules presented in the D&D supplement "Heliana's Guide To Monster Hunting"